zarf-dev/proposals/0048-schema-update-process/README.md

 #### Built packages
 Once the latest schema is introduced, the built zarf.yaml file will contain the package definition for itself, as well as all older API versions that are still supported.
 For example, the built zarf.yaml in a v1beta1 package will include the v1beta1 package config and v1alpha1 package config.
 The built zarf.yaml for a v1alpha1 package will only include the v1alpha1 package.
 This is done because older API versions will always be able to convert to newer API versions without data loss, but newer API versions may include fields that are not represented in older API versions.

 A new API version may coincide with packages being incompatible with earlier versions of Zarf, but the logic for determining compatibility will be decoupled from the API version.
 Zarf will introduce a new field `build.VersionRequirements` which will be automatically populated on create, and will error on deploy or remove if the user's version is older than the required version.
-See [#4256](https://github.com/zarf-dev/zarf/issues/4256)
+See [#4256](https://github.com/zarf-dev/zarf/issues/4256).

 The zarf.yaml file within a built package will be separated by the standard YAML `---`.
-Currently, Zarf only checks the first yaml object in the zarf.yaml file.
+Currently, Zarf only checks the first YAML object in the zarf.yaml file.
 To maintain backwards compatibility, API versions will always be placed in ascending order beginning with the v1alpha1 definition.
 Future versions of Zarf will check the API version of each package definition and select the latest version that it understands.
 This process will be implemented before any new API versions are released.
 If Zarf sees a version that it does not understand, Zarf will log to the user that there is a new API version available that the user should consider updating to.

 #### Deployed packages